kroepke/luna/doc/CoroutinesOverview.md

 and `resume`), `invoke` being the initial entry point, `resume` are all others.

-The good news is that if you assume this being in place, you get what is called “CPU accounting” in Rembulan (i.e., running Lua programs for a given number of ticks, automatically pausing them once the ticks have been spent) practically for free, as all functions that call Lua functions are ready to be paused.
+The good news is that if you assume this being in place, you get what is called “CPU accounting” in Luna (i.e., running Lua programs for a given number of ticks, automatically pausing them once the ticks have been spent) practically for free, as all functions that call Lua functions are ready to be paused.
 This is especially important for sandboxing applications.

 All of the above is done in a single thread, with no multi-threading involved, allowing the application to choose an appropriate threading strategy.
-In other words, coroutines in Rembulan are entirely decoupled from threads.
+In other words, coroutines in Luna are entirely decoupled from threads.

 ## Caveats